| Version 3.4.7 |

 Restrictions: None

-| 'Selection' |
+'Selection'

 A 'Selection' node represents an abstract event like selecting a menu item, choosing an entry in a combo box or selecting something from or closing a system dialog.
-Currently this event node is used only for SWT and web SUT clients, where some events cannot be triggered by "soft" mouse events, .
+Currently this event node is used only for SWT, web and Electron SUT clients, where some events cannot be triggered by "soft" mouse events, .
 The alternative of using "hard" events has some disadvantages as described for the 'Replay as "hard" event' attribute of a 'Mouse event'.
-The 'Detail' attribute determines the kind of operation to perform, or the value to select, depending on the target component.
-SWT The following combinations of widgets and 'Detail' values are currently supported for SWT:

 Contained in: All kinds of sequences.